 **Campus email addresses are only disclosed to requestors who agree to not use them for solicitation.

-If at any time an enrolled student wishes to keep his or her directory information private, BSC has an obligation to meet the student’s request and not share this information.
+Under FERPA, students have the right to request directory information not be made public.
+BSC has an obligation to meet the student’s request and not share this information.
 Students who wish to restrict the release of directory information should realize that this action could have negative consequences.
 The names of students who have restricted their directory will not appear in the commencement program or any other publication.
-Also employers, loan agencies, scholarship committees and the like will be denied directory information.
-Should you decide to inform BSC not to release directory information any future requests from non-institutional persons will be refused.
+Also, employers, loan agencies, scholarship committees and the like will be denied directory information.
+Should you decide to inform BSC to restrict directory information any future requests from non-institutional persons will be refused.

 This restriction does not include a right to be anonymous in the classroom, either in person or in a distance education classroom.